 According to Dr. Christine Jones, an Australian soil ecologist, adding nitrogen to the soil has a negative effect on nutrient acquisition.
 Overall, nitrogen and phosphorus are critical in controlling plant growth.

 However, too much nitrogen influences plant biodiversity and lead to nutrient imbalance (Lu et al. 2010).

 As stated by Intergovernmental Panel on Climate Change (IPCC) nitrogen deposition has been increasing significantly in the past 100 years.

 In the graph above you can see two different plants.
 On your right, the plant is much bigger and has richer color.
-However, it has fewer roots, comparing to the plant on the left side.
+However, it has fewer roots, compared to the plant on the left side.

 According to Dr. Jones, adding fertilizers containing nitrogen helps to stimulate plants’ growth, but at the same time, it inhibits the nutrient density of the plant.